Thousand Pieces of Gold (film): Production

 The original title of the film was Gold Mountain.
-On a budget of $3 million, principal photography began in May 1989.
-Filming locations included Virginia City, Montana, Nevada City, Montana, and Ennis, Montana.
+On a budget of $2 million, principal photography began in May 1989.
+Filming locations included Virginia City, Nevada City, and Ennis—all in the state of Montana.
 The sequences set in San Francisco were filmed in Butte, Montana.
 Production wrapped in July 1989.

 Release and reception

 Thousand Pieces of Gold was released in theatres in November 1991, two years after it was filmed.
 It made $717,772 at the box office.

 On Rotten Tomatoes, the film holds a rating of 88% from 43 reviews.
 The consensus summarizes: "Thousand Pieces of Gold's technical deficiencies are handily outweighed by sterling work from a 24-karat cast -- and a story that has a fresh perspective on the American Old West."